ritam-mishra/terraform-beginner-bootcamp-2023/README.md

 - **NOTE: WE SHOULD NEVER COMMIT THIS `main.tf` file WITH THE AWS CREDENTIALS PROVIDED.
 THIS MIGHT RESULT IN COMPROMISING THE AWS CREDENTIALS TO A PUBLIC REPO.**

 - **ALWAYS DELETE THE AWS PROVIDER CREDENTIAL CODE BEFORE COMMITING THE  `main.tf` FILE.
 IT IS A SECURITY BEST PRACTICE.**

+#### Automation of generation of tfrc file
+We have used chatGPT to generate a [generate_tfrc_credentials](./bin/generate_tfrc_credentials) file where we have automated the login process of the terraform using the API token authentication.

+We then changed the `gitpod.yml` file such that the authentication happens as soon as we reopen/start a new workspace.